Course Planning Considerations

 Continuing education (CE) consists of educational courses which serve to maintain, develop, or increase the knowledge, skills, and professional performance and relationships that the healthcare team uses to provide services for patients, the public, or the profession.
 Review the information below to familiarize yourself with the steps, timelines, and roles and responsibilities for offering a CE course.

-Note: Beginning July 1, 2022 jointly provided courses that will be submitting grant applications for educational support funds will not be eligible for certification by OCPD.
+Beginning July 1, 2022 jointly provided courses that intend to submit grant applications for educational support funds will not be eligible for certification by OCPD.

 To be eligible for CE certification, course must be developed in compliance with the Joint Accreditation criteria, including: